 What was the most costly item and where did you buy it from?

 Jackline: Food because we had between 500 and 600 guests.

 Alex: Yes, we did but he did not do most of the things and he only gave us insights basing on his wedding preparations.

 How did you come up with a guest list?

 Alex: We made calls and sent text messages to friends and families to confirm their attendance before printing the invitation cards.
 We printed invitation cards for only those who confirmed.

 What were you doing on your wedding eve?

 Jackline: I was having my hair styled and my nails polished and double-checking with service providers.

-Alex: I was relaxing which was to take place the next day.
+Alex: I was relaxing since the wedding was to take place the next day.